*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 How to Save Money Using Audible

-I signed up during a promotion once and got a free three-month subscription plus three additional months at half-price ($7.47 per month).
+Back in 2016 (way back in the time before Libby), I stocked up on audiobooks before my trip to New Zealand with a promotional free three-month subscription plus three additional months at half-price ($7.47 per month).
 So, I got six audiobooks for about $22.50, or about $3.75 per audiobook.

 First-time users of Audible can get TWO free audiobooks when they sign up for a free trial.
-Try it out, get the two free audiobooks, and see if you like the service!
-If not, you now have three alternatives to work with.
+Get the two free audiobooks, and see if you like the service.
+If not, you now have several superior alternatives to work with!

 Prime Reading is included with an Amazon Prime subscription.
 So, Prime subscribers are already paying for it and might as well use it!

 This feature gives you access to e-books, some of which have Audible narration included.
-The selection is limited, but you’ll see a pair of orange headphones next to the Prime logo (see image above) if a Prime Reading e-book is narrated.
+The selection is limited, but you’ll see a pair of orange headphones next to the Prime logo (see screenshot below) if a Prime Reading e-book is narrated.

 There are no due dates when borrowing from Prime Reading, but you do have to return them eventually.
 You can borrow up to ten titles at a time.